Skip to content

 Evaluation Criteria

 Applications submitted to the Alaska SBIR/STTR Grant Program will be evaluated on a first-come, first-served basis.
 Applications will be evaluated based on stated eligibility requirements and the applicant’s ability to provide documentation and evidence that meet the requirements.
-Additionally, projects will be evaluated based on amount of federal funding leveraged; potential to leverage additional federal funding with state grant award; proposed use of state funding and significance of additional funding to the SBIR/STTR project; and alignment of project topic with issues of economic importance in Alaska, including priorities listed in state and/or regional economic development plan(s), business sector needs, and strategic university and industry research areas.
+Additionally, projects will be evaluated based on the amount of federal funding leveraged; potential to use state grant award as match to leverage additional federal funding; proposed use of state funding and significance of additional funding to the SBIR/STTR project; and alignment of project topic with issues of economic importance in Alaska, including priorities listed in state and/or regional economic development plan(s), business sector needs, and strategic university and industry research areas.
 Awards will be made until funding for the program is exhausted.

 Funds Disbursement